Communicable Disease Prevention (Updated March 28, 2021)

 - Food and drink sharing will be discouraged.

-- COVID-19 related safety protocols in place at the field trip site will be followed
+- Every effort will be made to avoid venue/locations that place additional requirements that could prevent a person from being able to participate.
+COVID-19 related safety protocols in place at the field trip site will be followed

 Cleaning and Sanitizing